 - When running a simulation using the script, the resource configuration settings in the 'Lumerical product preference.ini' file will be used to run the simulation called by the script.

-- Otherwise, if the 'Product preference.ini' file is not found, it will run using all the avialable cores on the machine.
+- Otherwise, if the 'Product preference.ini' file is not found, it will try to run the simulation using all the avialable cores on the machine.

 Running scripts